 The course provides opportunities to test understanding and learning informally through the completion of practice or 'formative' assignments.
 Each module has one or more formal or 'summative' assessment which is graded and counts towards the overall module grade.
-The Assessment methods include written examinations and a range of coursework assessments such as essays, reports, portfolios, presentations, planned programmes and consultations, practical's, case studies and a final year independent study project.
-The precise assessment requirements for an individual student will vary according to the nature of each module assessment but a typical formal summative assessment pattern for each year would be:
+The Assessment methods include written examinations and a range of coursework assessments such as essays, reports, portfolios, presentations, planned programmes and consultations, practicals, case studies and a final year research project.
+A typical formal summative assessment pattern for each year would be:

-Year 1(level 4)
+Year 1(Level 4)

-- 2 x Essay
+- 1 x Poster Presentation

-- 1 x Poster
+- 2 x planning

-- 2 x Practical delivery and planning
+- 1 practical delivery

 - 1 x Exam

 - 1 x Case study

-- 3 x Reports
+- 1 x Report

 - 4 x Individual or group presentations

 - 1 x Journal

-- 1 x Portfolio
+- 1(2 sections) x Portfolio